Our clients

 How do we live out our covenant today and tomorrow?

-Organization's internal work along with a changing landscape can often impact the overall identity.
+An organization's internal work along with a changing landscape can often impact their overall identity.
 Following shifts in their denomination's environment, we worked with the Covenant Network to articulate their verbal identity.
 We then successfully paired these words with images by creating a new logo and visual identity.

 Read More